 If employment taxes are not correctly or promptly paid to the IRS, and it turns into an investigation, the IRS will attempt to determine who is responsible for collecting and paying trust fund taxes and if they willfully failed to submit the required payment.

-In the scenario above, the Denver business owner (you) would be deemed responsible and using payroll tax money to pay a vendor would be an indication of willfulness.
+In the scenario above, the New York business owner (you) would be deemed responsible, and using payroll tax money to pay a vendor would be an indication of willfulness.
 Now, if an employee was tasked with only making bill payments determined by a superior, they would likely not be considered responsible.

 Investigated and Now Facing the Trust Fund Recovery Penalty